Aziz-RV/Chess/README.md

 I based my work on video which was really helpful for me: https://www.youtube.com/watch?v=kwQk5A26cis&t=822s.

+I developed in Linux so I used Cmake for building, you can check how to build below.

 To make this be able to run, you will need to link both the SDL library, and the SDL_Image library.
-Eventually I will make this into a standalone download, but I believe that I will wait until I implement an actual artificial intelligence to play against.
+# To change
+I want add a computer mode in which you play against a AI with many levels.

 ## Building
 This project use CMake for building.